adwaiths05/finetuning-llama3.2-using-LoRA/README.md

-# Finetuning LLaMA3.2 with and LoRA
+# Finetuning LLaMA3.2 with LoRA

 ## Overview
 A **Retrieval-Augmented Generation (RAG)**-powered chatbot fine-tuned with **LoRA** to answer questions about **AI in space technology** and **2025 missions**.
 Combines scalable backend logic with a responsive frontend for an engaging user experience.